Track D · MIA

 Charge professional fees

-A documented, standards-based inspection with lab sampling and a written report commands a real fee.
+A documented, standards-based inspection with lab sampling and a written report earns a real fee.
 Clients pay for clarity and defensible findings, not a quick look around.

 Build trust fast

 Mold is an emotional, high-stakes topic for clients.
-A credential plus a methodical process signals you are objective and competent, which closes jobs and earns referrals.
+A credential plus a step-by-step process signals you are objective and competent, which closes jobs and earns referrals.

 Start or grow a business